One of the most popular beard oil ingredients is the sweet almond oil and regular almond oil.

 Everyone is struggling to produce the “best beard oils” out of the hundreds of brands in the market, but they often fail to understand their own ingredients.

-Everyone and their dog seem to be spewing only positive stuff about every possible oil they put in the 1 oz. beard oil bottles, and all the reviews just blindly recommend products without understanding the components of the oils, and how they impact your beard health.
+They are spewing only positive stuff about every possible oil they put in the 1 oz. beard oil bottles, and all the reviews just blindly recommend products without understanding the components of the oils, and how they impact your beard health.

 Truth be told, most of the popular oils used by the beard oil industry aren’t good for your facial hair, and evidence suggests that both almond oil and sweet almond oil for beard care, might be a bad idea.

-Why Almond Oil Can Hurt the Beard
+Why Almond Oil isn’t Great Beard Oil Ingredient

 And studies have shown quite clearly that certain fatty-acids can suppress testosterone and DHT, when those oils are exposed directly to the human and animal cells in a petri-dish (in-vitro)1,2 or when humans actually consume those oils orally (in-vivo)3,4.